Follow TV Tropes

 • Skipping battles in Tactical Challenge, instead of being Forced to Watch your team getting steamrolled by bad RNG.

 • Anti-Regeneration: Downplayed.
-"Recovery Boost" reducing status ailment effectively reduces the healing received, but cannot affect the shield-forming effects.
-Some of the highest difficulty Total Assault raid bosses have this version on permanent uptime.
+"Recovery Boost Down" is a debuff that reduces healing received, but cannot affect shielding buffs.
+Some of the highest difficulty Total Assault raid bosses like Shiro and Kuro can inflict their version on permanent uptime.

 • Arbitrary Weapon Range:

-• Most units prefer to get closer to the enemies and then start shooting them.
-Offensive EX or Basic skills also have a specific range limit, yet the AOE skills can damage further than that by their own mechanic or by simply aiming closer to the range limit.
+• Most students prefer to get closer to the enemies and then start shooting them.
+Offensive EX or Basic Skills also have a specific range limit, yet AOE skills can damage further than that by their own mechanic or by simply aiming closer to the range limit.

-• Mutsuki's New Year outfit has an EX skill that damages enemies in a large fan-shaped area, but closer targets can get away from her EX skill area.
+• Mutsuki's New Year variant has an EX Skill that damages enemies in a large fan-shaped area, but closer targets can get away from her EX Skill area.

 • Armor-Piercing Attack: